lilychughes/FishLifeExonCapture/README.md

 Note: This script will look for a file called 'adapters.fa' in the main working directory, to trim out adapter contamination.
 Different sets of adapters are used for different library preparations, so you should check which are appropriate.
 Trimmomatic has all of these sequences packaged with it, so you can just move this to the 'adapters.fa' file.
 The adapters are proprietary Illumina sequences, so I have not included them here.

-When the script is finished, each .fastq file will have an associated .trimmed.fastq file.
+When the script is finished, each .fastq file will have an associated .trimmed.fastq file, and the originial untrimmed file is compressed.

+# Step 3: Pre-process trimmed reads for aTRAM

-# Step 3: Map raw reads back to representative bait sequences
+# Step 4: Map raw reads back to representative bait sequences

 aTRAM gets better assemblies than other software, but for its first iteration, it is dependent on a reference sequence.
 We have many possible reference sequence, and if the reference sequence doesn't recruit reads during the first iteration, nothing assembles.To get around having to choose the right reference, we're generating a starting contig with the reads that mapped to the reference sequences in all_Master.fasta, which contains all the sequences the baits were designed on.
 This might be redundant in some cases, but tends to produce longer, more accurate assemblies, without having to choose a reference sequence for every taxon.